MarkCondello/social-notes-app/notes.md

 Then within our Controllers we can call that class and define where to send mail to like so:
 `Mail::to('test@test.com')->send(new NewPostEmail());`
 We can send data to the NewPostEmail class and pass that through to the template.
 View the `NewPostEmail.php` for details.

+### Jobs & Queues
+Laravel has a command for setting up jobs:
+`php artisan make:job SendNewPostEmail`

+For us to schedule queued jobs we need to change the env settings: `QUEUE_CONNECTION=database` We need to create the migration for the table which manages queues: `php artisan queue:table` followed by a migrate:`php artisan migrate`

+For the queue to run scheduled jobs we run:`php artisan queue:work`.
+There is a more production ready way to ensure the queue worker is running and using this approach is adequate for local development.